RobertoCV10/Rocket-data-monitoring-interface-using-ESP32-and-LoRa-/README.md

-# Rocket-data-monitoring-interface-using-ESP32-and-LoRa-
-Hydro-propelled rocket with ESP32 for environmental/dynamic sensors (gyro, temp, humidity).
-ESP32-CAM for onboard view.
-Modular CustomTkinter UI with specialized sensor widgets for launch data.

-This project centers on designing and developing an experimental didactic rocket for teaching aerospace technology.
-The rocket is designed to carry a nominal payload of up to 300 grams to a maximum altitude of 100 meters, incorporating a custom-built flight computer capable of measuring atmospheric variables (temperature, altitude, and pressure) and dynamic variables (orientation in pitch, roll, and yaw axes).
+# This project centers on designing and developing an experimental didactic rocket for teaching aerospace technology.
+The rocket
+is designed to carry a nominal payload of up to 300 grams to a maximum altitude of 100 meters, incorporating a custom-built flight computer capable of measuring atmospheric variables (temperature, altitude, and pressure) and dynamic variables (orientation in pitch, roll, and yaw axes).
 The system includes a real-time data transmission module to a ground base using LoRa communication with the